-When it comes to Airbnb stats, California is one of the most demanded destinations.
+When it comes to the most desired Airbnb locations, California is one of the most demanded destinations.

 Real Estate Agent Stats & Facts

 Ever since the 2007–2009 collapse, the number of agents has been increasing.
-Real estate agent statistics show that there are currently close to 1.4 million agents operating under the National Association of Retailers, a number that has steadily been growing since 2012.
+Real estate agent statistics show that there were 1.46 million members of the National Association of Retailers in 2020, a number that has steadily been growing since 2012.